Macroom, Co. Cork

 During the famine in the mid-1840s, a store was hired to accommodate 60 extra inmates.
 A forty-bed fever hospital and a mortuary were erected at the north-west of the workhouse.
 The workhouse had its own burial ground at the west of the site.

-Almost all the buildings were burnt down during the troubles in 1921.
 The former workhouse site is now the home of Macroom Community Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.